Do you suffer from this often misunderstood issue?

 - Wear breathable, natural fabrics, such as cotton, silk and wool, to allow for ventilation.
 Use dress shields or sweat-absorbing undershirts to reduce visible underarm wetness.

 - Use a stronger, clinical strength over-the-counter antiperspirant with a higher level of aluminum.
 Read the instructions, as these antiperspirants are usually applied at night to give the active ingredient aluminum chloride time to create a block in the sweat glands.

 - If clinical strength does not work, you can ask your doctor about prescription antiperspirants – an even higher-strength, aluminum salt-based antiperspirant.

 - Oral Anticholinergic agents: Your physician can prescribe drugs that reduce the function of the neurotransmitters that cause you to sweat.

 - Botulinum toxin type A (Botox) treatments: Injections of this anti-wrinkle drug can turn off underarm sweat glands for several months.
 Botox is more than 90 percent effective as a hyperhidrosis medication, but treatments must be repeated every few months.

-- MiraDry® system: This device uses electromagnetic energy to permanently eliminate underarm sweat glands.
-It is usually a two-part treatment and can be cost-prohibitive at approximately $1,500 per session.
+- MiraDry® system: This device uses electromagnetic energy to hopefully permanently eliminate underarm sweat glands.
+It is usually a two-part treatment, and can be cost-prohibitive at approximately $1,500 per session.
 MiraDry does not require a prescription.

 - Surgical sympathectomy: A thoracic surgeon can perform a surgical procedure to cut or clamp the sympathetic nerve, which can give long-lasting relief from severe hyperhidrosis.
 This permanent procedure is used as a last resort.